 Applicants must have at minimum a High School diploma and a valid driver's license is required.
 Experience working with children and/or a degree in a related field is a plus.
 Generous benefits package includes housing, medical, dental, vision plan, 401k retirement plan, paid vacation and sick leave.
 If you want to make a difference in the lives of Alabama's underprivileged children, please contact us.

-Call 1-800-548-4256 or go to boysandgirlsranches.org for more information.
-If you are ready to apply you can email your resumes to us at email@example.com and submit applications through our website: www.boysandgirlsranches.org/employment
+Call 334-213-2071or go toalabamasheriffsyouthranches.org for more information.
+If you are ready to apply, you can email your resumes to us at firstname.lastname@example.org.

-The Boys and Girls Ranches of Alabama is a 501(c)(3) charitable organization founded in 1966 that provides long-term residential homes for abandoned, abused and neglected children.
+The Alabama Sheriffs Youth Ranches is a 501(c)(3) charitable organization founded in 1966 that provides long-term residential homes for abandoned, abused and neglected children.
 We currently operate multiple houses at three different locations throughout Alabama as well as an Administrative Office that serves as the central office for social services, fundraising and administrative functions.

 We are a Christian organization that provides these needy boys and girls with loving homes and everything they need for a successful childhood including nutritious meals, clothing and shoes, medical, dental and educational support.
 We provide these homes for children referred by the Department of Human Resources as well as private placements at no cost to their families.